Candiac line

-Candiac (also designated exo4, formerly known as Delson-Candiac) is a commuter railway line in Greater Montreal, Quebec, Canada.
-It is operated by Exo, the organization that operates public transport services across this region.
+Candiac (also designated line 14, formerly known as Delson–Candiac) is a commuter rail service in Greater Montreal, Quebec.
+It is operated by Exo, the organization that operates the commuter rail network across this region.

 The Candiac line was originally operated by the Canadian Pacific Railway (CPR) as part of its South-Eastern railway line between Windsor Station and Farnham from 1887 until 1980.
 The former AMT resumed passenger service on this line in 2001, while Exo assumed current service on June 1, 2017.

 There are nine inbound and nine outbound trains each weekday.

 Overview

 This line links the Lucien-L'Allier station in downtown Montreal with Candiac, on Montreal's South Shore.

 The line offers nine departures every weekday towards Montreal and nine return trips to Candiac every weekday.
 Most departures are during rush hour, but three are offered during off-peak hours in each direction.